DRh91/laravel-inbox/Readme.md

 # Laravel-Inbox

-Adds a very basic messaging system to a laravel project.
+Adds a very basic messaging system with inbox functionality to a laravel project.

+## Requirements

 This package needs the laravel authentication (https://laravel.com/docs/5.8/authentication) to work.
+1) run `php artisan make:auth`
+2) change `$table->bigIncrements('id');` to `$table->increments('id');` in your users table migration to avoid errors on database migration.

 ## Install

 1)	`composer require drhd/inbox`
 2)	add `drhd\inbox\InboxServiceProvider::class` to app.php providers
 3)  run `php artisan make:auth` if not done yet
-4)  change `$table->bigIncrements('id');` to `$table->increments('id');` in your users table migration to avoid errors on database migration.
 5)	migrate your database with `php artisan migrate`
 6)	publish the package views: `php artisan vendor:publish`
 7)  add hasInbox trait to users model: `use hasInbox;`